Kotlin/kotlinx.serialization/docs-website/topics/serialization-get-started.md

 ## Add plugins and dependencies

-To include the `kotlinx.serialization` library in your project, add the corresponding plugin and dependency configuration based on your build tool:
+To use Kotlin serialization in your project, add the corresponding plugin and dependency configuration based on your build tool:

 <tabs>
 <tab id="kotlin" title="Gradle Kotlin">